IndAc 2023 Programme

 Pentlands Suite

-Post-Academic Careers: Policy, Entrepreneurship, Industry and University Roles
+Post-Academic Careers: Policy, Entrepreneurship, Industry, Research and University Roles

 1:00pm - 2:15pm